The Equality Act 2010 makes it unlawful to discriminate against employees (including workers) because of a mental or

 - Under the Equality Act 2010 a person is classified as disabled if they have a physical or mental impairment which has a substantial and long-term effect on their ability to carry out normal day-to-day activities.
 Day-to-day activities include things such as using a telephone or computer, interacting with colleagues, following instructions, driving and carrying everyday objects.

-- The Equality Act 2010 provides disabled people with protection from discrimination in a range of areas, including in employment and occupation.
+- The Equality Act 2010 provides disabled people with protection from discrimination in a range of areas, including in employment.